louisponet/blog/content/posts/icc_1_seqlock/index.md

 4. copy from `rax` into the input
 5. No Stonks...

-This showcases again that while tests are useful it is good practice to double check that the compiler produced the correct assembly.
+This is a good demonstration of why tests should not be blindly trusted and why double checking the produced assembly is good practice.
-In fact, I never got the tests to fail after adding the `#[inline(never)]` we discussed earlier, even though the assembly clearly shows that nothing stops a read while the write is happening.
+In fact, I never got the tests to fail after adding the `#[inline(never)]` we discussed earlier, even though the assembly clearly shows that nothing stops a `read` while a `write` is happening.
-The reason behind this is that the `memcpy` is done **inline/in cache** for small enough data using moves between cache and registers (`rax` in this case).
+This happens because the `memcpy` is done **inline/in cache** for small enough data, using moves between cache and registers (`rax` in this case).
-If a single instruction is used (`mov` here) it is never possible that the data is partially overwritten while reading, and it is still highly unlikely when multiple instructions are required.
+If a single instruction is used (`mov` here) it is never possible that the data is partially overwritten while reading, and it remains highly unlikely even when multiple instructions are required.

 ### Adding Memory Barriers
 Here we go: